 Categories of projects for crowdfunding on Kickstarter

-- “all-or-nothing” funding (a user gets nothing if their campaign doesn’t reach the funding goal.
+The “all-or-nothing” system means a user gets nothing if their campaign doesn’t reach the funding goal.
 This helps protect funders but remains a disadvantage for campaign creators.

 - Launched in: 2009